Genshii8/skyhold.gg/pages-markdown/fury/What's New - Fury Warriors in BfA.md

 At this point, Fury remains largely unchanged, although there have been scant hints of works in progress.
 The rotation still largely revolves around [Rampage](http://bfa.wowhead.com/spell=184367/rampage) and [Enrage](http://bfa.wowhead.com/spell=184361/enrage), and a few small improvements have been added, although many of the same issues we’ve dealt with throughout Legion remain.
-Most importantly, none of the artifact traits or legendary gear perks have been carried as of this point.
+Most importantly, none of the artifact traits or legendary gear perks have been carried over as of this point.

 # What’s been removed